In-Detail: Multi-Chain State Synchronization

 A user could deposit token assets by initiating an on-chain transaction.
 Additionally, users can submit other types of on-chain transactions via the connected networks, which the sequencer is force to process.

 As shown in the figure above, if a user sends a transaction (e.g., depositing ETH) to the zkLink contract on a secondary chain (step 1), the transaction will be forwarded in real-time by the Nova sequencer to the zkLink contract on the primary chain (step 2).
 A user can also send a transaction directly to the zkLink contract on the primary chain (step 3).
+The sequencer monitors the transactions received in the zkLink contract on the primary chain and forwards these transactions (in step 4) to the Nova network (L3) for execution.

 Please note that only the sequencer is authorized to relay transactions from the secondary chains to the primary chain.
 To achieve low-latency synchronization, this process does not rely on a canonical rollup bridge.
 However, we have a mechanism in place to prevent the sequencer from sending fake information, which will be discussed in a later part of this article."